-In addition, for Out-of-Network Benefits you must contact the Claims Administrator 24 hours before admission for scheduled inpatient admissions or as soon as is reasonably possible for non-scheduled inpatient admissions (including Emergency admissions).

-Network Non Network Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
-Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.

 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Rehabilitation Services - Outpatient Therapy and Manipulative Treatment What Is the Network Non Network Limited per year as follows: Copayment or Coinsurance You Pay?
-This May Include a Copayment, Coinsurance or Both.
-20% 40% no visit limit for physical therapy. no visit limit for occupational therapy.
-52 Manipulative Treatments. no visit limit for speech therapy. no visit limit for pulmonary rehabilitation therapy. no visit limit for cardiac rehabilitation therapy. no visit limit for post- cochlear implant aural therapy. no visit limit for cognitive therapy. no visit limit for vision therapy.
-Does the Amount Network Non Network You Pay Apply to the Out-of-Pocket Limit?
-Yes Yes Does the Annual Deductible Apply?
-Network Non Network Yes Yes
+In addition, for Out-of-Network Benefits you must contact the Claims Administrator 24 hours before admission for scheduled inpatient admissions or as soon as is reasonably possible for non-scheduled inpatient admissions.
+Rehabilitation Service What Is the Copayment or Coinsurance You Network Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
+Per Coutpatient Therapy Network 20% Non-Network Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
+Tand Manipulative Treat Non-Network 40% Limited per year as follows: no visit limit for physical Pay?
+This May Include a Copayment, Coinsurance or Both. therapy. no visit limit for occupational therapy.
+52 Manipulative Treatments. no visit limit for speech therapy. no visit limit for pulmonary rehabilitation therapy. no visit limit for cardiac rehabilitation therapy. no visit limit for post-cochlear implant aural therapy. no visit limit for cognitive therapy. no visit limit for cognitive therapy.
+Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+Network Yes Non-Network Yes Does the Annual Deductible Apply?
+Network Yes Non-Network Yes

-Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
+Scopic Procedures - 0 The Amount You Pay Out-of-Network What are the Limitations & Exceptions?

-Scopic Procedures - Outpatient Diagnostic a and Therapeutic
+Coopio i roccadica - C Outpatient Diagnostic a and Therapeutic

-What Is the Network Non Network
+What Is the Network Non-Network

 Copayment or Coinsurance You 20% 40%

 Pay?
-This May Freestanding center Freestanding center
+This May Include a Freestanding center: Freestanding center:

-Include a Copayment, Coinsurance or Both.
+Copayment, Coinsurance or Both.
 20% at a freestanding center or in a Physician's office 40% at a freestanding center or in a Physician's office

-Outpatient Hospital- based center Outpatient Hospital- based center
+Outpatient Hospital- based center: Outpatient Hospital- based center:

 20% at an outpatient Hospital-based center 40% at an outpatient Hospital-based center

-Does the Amount Network Non Network
+Does the Amount Network Non-Network

-You Pay Apply to the Out-of-Pocket Yes Yes
+You Pay Apply to the Out-of-Pocket Limit?
+Yes Yes

-Limit?
 Freestanding center Freestanding center

 Yes Yes

 Outpatient Hospital- based center Outpatient Hospital- based center

 Yes Yes

-Does the Annual Network Non Network
+Does the Annual Network Non-Network

 Deductible Apply?
 Yes Yes

 Freestanding center Freestanding center

 Yes Yes

 Outpatient Hospital- based center Outpatient Hospital- based center

 Yes Yes

-Chilled Nursing Fee ility/lengtiont Dobobilitet
+Skilled Nursing Facili ty/Inpatient Rehabilitati on Facility Services